-The candidate will include documentation of collaborative scholarly contributions in his/her indepth statement of research.
-Documentation should include a table by published products and funded external grants explaining what the candidate's responsibility (lead author/PI, research design, writing, theory, data collection, data analysis, editing, etc.) was in terms of authorship.
+The candidate will include documentation of collaborative scholarly contributions in their indepth statement of research.
+Documentation should include a table by article what the candidate's responsibility (lead author, research design, writing, theory, data collection, data analysis, editing, etc.) was in terms of authorship.